 Minimum period before investors can withdraw their capital

-Penalties for early exit (withdrawal)
+Penalties for an early exit (withdrawal)

 Forex Broker Ratings Powered by the Revolutionary RatingFormula 5.0 (?)